Antaris/RazorEngine/readme.md

 	var service = RazorEngineService.Create(config);

-If you want to use the static `RazorService` class with this new configuration:
+If you want to use the static `Engine` class with this new configuration:

     [lang=csharp]
-    RazorService.SetRazorEngine(service);
+    Engine.Razor = service;

 ### General Configuration